lammps/lammps/doc/src/fix_atom_swap.rst

 specified region.
 Swaps are not otherwise attempted.

-You should ensure you do not swap atoms belonging to a molecule, or LAMMPS will soon generatean error when it tries to find those atoms.
+You should ensure you do not swap atoms belonging to a molecule, or LAMMPS will eventually generate an error when it tries to find those atoms.
 LAMMPS will warn you if any of the atoms eligible for swapping have a non-zero molecule ID, but does not check for this at the time of swapping.

 If not using *semi-grand* this fix checks to ensure all atoms of the